stanathong/note-build-llm-from-scratch/ch3/README.md

 * This is done by splitting the input into multiple head by reshaping tensors.
 * **The key operation is to split the d_out dimension into num_heads and head_dim, where head_dim = d_out/num_heads.**
 * This is achieved by **reshaping (b,num_tokens,d_out) to (b,num_tokens,num_heads,head_dim)**.
+* By transposing to bring the num_heads dimension before the num_tokens dimension, this results in a shape of (b, num_heads, num_tokens, head_dim). **This is important as it correctly aligns the queries, keys and values across different heads and performing batched matrix multiplications efficiently.**

 * Summary of matrix multiplication where
     * d_in: in embedding vector e.g. 3
     * num_token: context length e.g. 6